csobrien90/swatch-maker/README.md

 #Swatch Maker
 ---

-This Node app analyzes a .png image and outputs the top five most prevalent colors in rgba format.
+This web app analyzes an image and outputs the top five most prevalent colors as a swatch.